Congratulations to Meghan Finlay and Sofia Car on your wonderful, winning partnership together. We wish you both the best of luck in the future!

 Denice and Clifton Farms LLC’s Jelti Js made their USHJA International Hunter Derby debut at RMI, taking fifth place overall after claiming sixth in the Classic Round and fourth in the Handy Round.
 “She was really fun,” said Denice.
 “I think she’ll have a super future with Virginia Bonnie in the Large Juniors and equitation classes this winter in Thermal, California.
 I wish them the best of luck.
 She’s a special mare!”

-Skyland Farm wishes Michele Trufant and Dancing Ollie continued success in the Thoroughbred and Adult Hunter sections in 2021!
-And congratulations on a successful 2020 show season!
+Skyland Farm wishes Michele Trufant and Dancing Ollie continued success in the Thoroughbred and Adult Hunter sections in 2022!
 (Teresa Ramsay Photo)

 Although Leslie Kopp and Gone Country have just started their show ring career together, their performances at the Middleburg Classic, held September 21-15, were rock solid.
 The pair won two blue ribbons in the 3’3″ Amateur-Owner Hunter, 36 and over, section and added more top ribbons to earn the show championship.